MizukiBelhi/ExtendedUI/README.md

 ## Issues

 In the current release there are following issues:
-- Higher than 1920x1080 resolutions break the sysmenu (Fixed in next release)
+- Higher/Lower than 1920x1080 resolutions break the sysmenu (Still investigating)
 - Pressing the `Show Frame Area` button multiple times throws an error and breaks the menu (Fixed in next release)
 - Child frames currently don't get saved on the first run, for now please restart the client at least once before using.
 (Still investigating)